-2. On the number pad, tap each number of your PIN.
-Then tap the tick symbol.

-3. Enter the same four numbers again to confirm your PIN.
-Tap the tick symbol.
+- 2. On the number pad, tap each number of your PIN.
+Then tap the checkmark. - 3.
+Enter the same four numbers again to confirm your PIN.
+Tap the checkmark.

 If the second PIN entry does not match the first, you must repeat the above steps.